 Our philosophy in personal injury cases is one of total dedication to the well being of our client.
 To us, that means making sure that proper medical treatment is provided.
 It means coordinating with forensic and medical experts.
 It means regularly talking to people to see how they’re doing, to see if they need anything and to keep them informed about the status of the case.
-Because of this, we have been named as one of North Carolina’s “10 Best” Personal Injury Law Firms for Client Satisfaction by the Attorney and Practice Magazine.
+Because of this, we have been named as one of North Carolina’s “10 Best” Personal Injury Law Firms for Client Satisfaction by the American Institute of Personal Injury Attorneys.

 We are committed to doing these things because we understand that “recovery” from a serious personal injury is about a lot more than just “compensation.”

 We represent people throughout North Carolina and from other states as well, with claims involving:

 We are always willing to invest our talents and experience in a good case.
 To us, that means hiring forensic experts, using the latest tools in technology, reviewing medical records, conducting a thorough investigation and doing whatever it takes to build a successful case.
 The insurance adjusters and opposing counsel know us and our reputation, and they know how compelling our presentations to judges and juries can be.

 A key reason for the success we’ve had can be traced to our preference for getting involved in cases early on.
 And while this work is generally not glamorous — we believe it often means the difference between a satisfactory settlement and no settlement at all.